ximanta/spring-core-annotation/README.md

 Contained in this repo are various applications to demonstrate Spring Framework features with traditional XML-based Configuration

 1.  **master**: Object creation without Spring
+2.  **simple-application-context**: ApplicationContext lookup of bean annotated with @Bean

 # License